 Housed in what was once a military residence at the Brooklyn Navy Yard, this small museum pays homage the historical significance of the former shipbuilding center—which, at its peak during World War II, employed close to 70,000 people.
-History buffs can geek out over permanent exhibits like the Civil War ironclad USS Monitor and the Pearl Harbor casualty USS Arizona, which were both built at the Navy Yard, and explore the previously unheard stories of women and people of color who toiled on repairs of battleships and carriers.
+History buffs can geek out over permanent exhibits on the building of ships such as the Civil War ironclad USS Monitor and the Pearl Harbor casualty USS Arizona and explore the previously unheard stories of women and people of color who toiled on repairs of battleships and carriers.

-The history of this beautiful estate dates back to the 17th Century, when Thomas Pell signed a treaty with the Siwanoy Indians to purchase what is now the Bronx borough.
-Located within today’s Pelham Bay Park, the current house was built between 1836 and 1842, and was sold to the City of New York in 1888.
+The history of this beautiful estate dates back to the 17th century, when Thomas Pell signed a treaty with the Siwanoy Indians to purchase about 50,000 acres of what is now the Bronx.
+Located within today’s Pelham Bay Park, the current house was built between 1836 and 1842 and sold to the City of New York in 1888.
 Re-opened as a museum in 1946, it now offers tours of its furnishings, carriage house and formal gardens.

 This quirky institution houses all sorts of New York City ephemera, from old postcards featuring the Statue of Liberty to a vintage subway turnstile, as well as permanent exhibits on the history of burlesque in NYC and the 1939 World's Fair.
 The museum is also an active presence in the community, organizing special events and fundraisers.